supercam19/SMAPI-Profile-Manager/changlelog.md

 ### Changes
  - The textbox to input the name when creating a profile is now selected by default

+### Fixes
+ - Closing the window to name a new profile no longer creates a new profile

 ## Profile Editor Improvements [v1.2.2] (Jan 16, 2022)
 A slightly larger update than usual, this update brings a few new features to the profile editor, as well as a few bug fixes.